Naren1704/PhenoAssistant/README.md

 Note: All case studies, evaluations, and demo results were generated using GPT-4o (version: 2024-08-06) via Azure OpenAI.
 Using a different model or provider may lead to different results.

 ---
-## 🆕 Adding External Tools and Agents
+## (Mew) Adding External Tools and Agents

-To add new tools to PhenoAssistant, see the example in [new_tools.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_tools.py).
+- To add new tools to PhenoAssistant, see the example in [new_tools.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_tools.py).
 You can either copy & modify existing tools or define your own using the `@pheno_tool` decorator in this file.

-Similarly, you can add new agents in [new_agents.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_agents.py).
+- Similarly, you can add new agents in [new_agents.py](https://github.com/fengchen025/PhenoAssistant/blob/v2/functions/new_agents.py).
 ---

 ### HuggingFace Inference API